 What does page linked to mean – Is there a diversity of pages that get linked to on your website, or do all your external links go to your homepage?

-Why page linked to matters – Much like you want a diversity in other areas of your link graph, you also want the pages being linked to, to be diverse.
+Why page linked to matters – Much like you want diversity in other areas of your link graph, you also want the pages being linked to be diverse.

-When a website gets a ton of links to their home page, and few deep links (external links linking to pages deep within your website), it not only signals Google that maybe the home page is the only valuable page, but it also inhibits link value dispersion throughout the website.
+When a website gets a ton of links to its home page and few deep links (external links linking to pages deep within your website), it not only signals Google that maybe the home page is the only valuable page, but it also inhibits link value dispersion throughout the website.

-Where websites get in trouble is when performing a link audit, they see they have thousands of links and think this is great.
+Websites get in trouble when performing a link audit; they see they have thousands of links and think this is great.
 What they forget to check is the total number of linking domains those links are coming from.
 When they check this metric, they notice that the 1000 links they have are coming from 5 domains – which usually means they are low-value site-wide links (sidebar or footer links).

-What does fresh links mean – Are you consistently getting links or did you get a bunch years ago, and have not received any recently.
+What do fresh links mean – Are you consistently getting links, or did you get a bunch of years ago and have not received any recently.

-Why fresh links matters – If your website is continually getting inbound links from a diverse set of websites, it signals to Google that you are consistently creating value for your target users and thus your content should be ranked well.
+Why fresh links matter – If your website is continually getting inbound links from a diverse set of websites, it signals to Google that you are consistently creating value for your target users, and thus your content should be ranked well.
 Think of this as a slow progression of earning trust.